cmugpi/cmugpi.github.io/syllabus/index.md

 ## Lecture

-The first 15 minutes of lecture will be a discussion of the reading or a demo, A TA will go over the content of the reading, give some sort of demo, and answer questions.
+The first 15 minutes of lecture will be a discussion of the reading or a demo, a TA will go over the content of the reading, give some sort of demo, and answer questions.

 After the talk you will solve a series of puzzles on that week's topic.
 Each set